twitter-archive/kestrel/README.md

 You can see the journals being packed in the kestrel log.
 Like "many-clients", this test is a load test instead of a speed test.

+## Leaky-reader

+This test starts a producer and several consumers, with the consumers occasionally "forgetting" to acknowledge an item that they've read.
+It verifies that the un-acknowledged items are eventually handed off to another consmer.

+A sample run:

+    $ ./dist/kestrel/scripts/load/leaky-reader -n 100000 -t 10
+    leaky-reader: 10 threads each sending 100000 items through spam Flushing queues first.
+    1000
+    2000
+    100000
+    Finished in 40220 msec (40.2 usec/put throughput).
+    Completed all reads

+Like "many-clients", it's just a load test.